jujuclub/Today-I-Learn-TIL-/README.md

-This is the record that I leaned.
+This is record that I leaned.